Curriculum and Programs

-The MARR Coalition offers free educational programs for students, consumers and healthcare providers, designed to promote appropriate antibiotic use and reduce antibiotic resistance.
-Please see a list of the programs below and click on the link for more details.
+The MARR Coalition offers free educational curriculum and programs for students, consumers, and healthcare providers.
+These are all designed to promote appropriate antibiotic use and reduce antibiotic resistance.

 MARR Community Education Program